 Spyglass Hill – Comes very highly recommended by a good friend of mine who thought it was better than Pebble.
 Pricey but more accessible.
 Will definitely play there next time

 Cypress Point – What can you say.
-Now is pretty clearly the number 1 course in the world.
+Now it is pretty clearly the number 1 course in the world.
 One day….
 Reading The Match definitely whetted the appetite.

 Pasatiempo – This Alister MacKenzie course the way down from San Francisco and comes tremendously well rated.
 Here’s a teaser from The Walking Golfer

 Phone: +1 831 622-8723